acje/Fiber-semantics/README.md

 - **causal chain** — walk same-fiber precursor links from a known head event;
 - **cursor tail** — consume the global log line with ACK/resume state.
 These views are intentionally not interchangeable.
 Cursor progress is not fiber history, not causal history, and not evidence of per-fiber completion.

+## Correctness beyond append
+An event log is not correct merely because it accepts appends.

+Correct event-sourced systems also need:

+- stale-writer detection,
+- replay validation,
+- schema evolution,
+- projection failure semantics,
+- migration and deletion policy.

+A write to an existing fiber should be checked against the current fiber head or equivalent version marker.
+Consumers should assume at-least-once delivery unless a higher layer atomically stores both projection state and cursor progress.

 ## Dragline datastructure
 A Dragline is an array created from one or more interleaved fibers.
 Events have header fields and a payload called DomainEvent.
 Events also has an implicit index which is their position on the array.
 Between migrations the array is locked in an append-only-log mode of operation.
 This guarantees full preservation of history between migrations.
 The singly linked list of each `FiberId` is intended to help identifying a fiber in the Dragline without a full scan for the `FiberId`.
 This is intended to help any type of read operation for any `FiberId` to be near optimal in terms of speed and resource consumption, assuming a power law distribution of fiber lengths.